nexiality/documentation/userguide/RealtimeInspectionOfDataVariables.md

 ---
 layout: default
-title: Realtime Inspection of Data Variables
+title: Real-time Inspection of Data Variables
 parent: User Guide
-tags: command tipsandtricks inspect inspectonpause
+tags: command tipsandtricks inspect inspectonpause real-time realtime inspection variable functions
 comments: true
 ---

 With [`PauseBefore()`](../flowcontrols/index#pausebefore()--pauseafter()) and
 [`PauseAfter()`](../flowcontrols/index#pausebefore()--pauseafter()), one can pause an execution to review console logs and application state.
 With the capability of "inpsect-on-pause", one can also inquire in real time the state and value of data variables, or the use of [built-in functions](../functions) and [Nexial expressions](../expressions).
 Since this can be enabled from any test step, this is particularly useful for troubleshooting and debugging running scripts.

 ### Benefits
 - Observe the value of a data variable at a particular point in the execution.
-- Observe the outcome of a **[`Nexial Expressions`](../expressions/index)** in the script at a particular point in the execution.
+- Observe the outcome of a [`Nexial Expressions`](../expressions/index) in the script at a particular point in the execution.
-- Observe the outcome of a **[`Nexial Built-in-Functions`](../functions/index.html)** in the script at a particular point in the execution.
+- Observe the outcome of a [`Nexial Built-in-Functions`](../functions/index.html) in the script at a particular point in the execution.